aidan-yip/perilous_quest/README.md

 # Credits

-Original project idea by FreeCodeCamp - Mods and redesign by Aidan Y. - Music 🎧 "Lovely Town" by  Skremzy / Tristan Forrest - "Boss Theme" by Audiophobia (Tanner Marsh).
+Original project idea by FreeCodeCamp - Mods and redesign by Aidan Y. / - Music 🎧 "Lovely Town" by  Skremzy (Tristan Forrest) / - "Boss Theme" by Audiophobia (Tanner Marsh) / - "Shop" by Newave Oceans (Ade Y.).

 # Future ideas

-In the future there will be fight/boss music triggered upon entering a fight and location images.
+In the future there will be cave and secret game music.
+Location images to be added in a future release.
 There will be a link to the soundtrack and artists who helped provided the amazing soundtrack.
 Older versions may remain avalible for download as they are released.